-Did you know the state of Pennsylvania has more than 200 wineries?
-It ranks 5th nationally in the amount of grapes grown and 7th in the production of wine.
+Did you know the state of Pennsylvania has almost 300 wineries?
+It ranks 5th nationally in grapes grown by volume and 7th in overall wine production.
 As a result, Pennsylvania is also home to some amazing wine trails and tours.
-While we picked the Lake Erie wine country as a must visit wine region, there are wineries in every part of the state.
-Many of which are family-owned and -operated, continuing a centuries-old tradition that began in 1683 when William Penn planted the first vineyard in Philadelphia.
-The Lake Erie wine country is home to more than 20 wineries along a 50-mile stretch along.
-This trek allows you to sample a variety of wines, while being transported to a bygone era, with quaint Victorian towns, beautiful views, and excellent wine.
+While we picked the Lake Erie wine country as a must visit wine region, there are wineries all over the state.
+Many are family-owned and -operated, continuing centuries-old traditions dating back to 1683 when William Penn planted Philadelphia’s first vineyard.
+The Lake Erie wine country is home to more than 20 wineries along a 50-mile stretch.
+The trek allows you to sample a variety of wines while transporting to a bygone era of quaint Victorian towns, beautiful views, and excellent wine.

 Willamette Valley, Oregon

-The Willamette Valley was named 2016 Wine Region of the Year by Wine Enthusiast Magazine, and for good reason.
+The Willamette Valley was named Wine Enthusiast Magazine’s 2016 Wine Region of the Year – and for good reason.
 The wine region is known for its Pinot Noir, grown on lush hillsides in the shadows of the Cascade Mountains.
-With more than 500 hundred vineyards this huge and scenic area – stretching from Portland south to Eugene along Interstate 5 – make for an amazing wine destination in the US.
-Here are 16 Willamette Valley wineries you should make sure to visit and for you wine trivia lovers, here are some fun facts on Oregon wine.
+With more than 500 hundred vineyards this huge and scenic area – stretching from Portland south to Eugene along Interstate 5 – make for an amazing wine destination in the U.S. Here are 16 Willamette Valley wineries you should visit and for you wine trivia lovers, here are some fun facts on Oregon wine.